 Occupational Work Experience is for students who are employed in jobs related to their educational or occupational goals.
 This program extends knowledge gained in the classroom to the workplace, helps students identify new and challenging objectives at work, and encourages professional growth and advancement.
-This course may be repeated for a maximum of 24 units.
+Each 50 hours of paid work equals one quarter unit.
+Each 40 hours of non-paid work equals one quarter unit.